Mental Radio

 The German edition included a preface written by Albert Einstein who admired the book and praised Sinclair's writing abilities.
 The psychical researcher Walter Franklin Prince conducted an independent analysis of the results in 1932.
 He believed that telepathy had been demonstrated in Sinclair's data.
 Prince's analysis was published as "The Sinclair Experiments for Telepathy" in Part I of Bulletin XVI of the Boston Society for Psychical Research in April, 1932 and was included in the addendum for the book.

 Critical reception

 On the subject of occult and pseudoscience topics, Sinclair has been described as credulous.
 Martin Gardner wrote "As Mental Radio stands, it is a highly unsatisfactory account of conditions surrounding the clairvoyancy tests.
 Throughout his entire life, Sinclair has been a gullible victim of mediums and psychics."
 Gardner also wrote the possibility of sensory leakage during the experiment had not been ruled out:

-When Mrs. Sinclair was tested by William McDougall under better precautions the results were less than satisfactory.
+When Mrs. Sinclair was tested by William McDougall under different conditions the results were less than satisfactory.